pauljeter/pauljeter-astro/src/content/blog/all-about-the-built-in-angularjs-filters.md

 ```

 ### Conclusion
-We’ve gone over all of the built-in AngularJS filters.
+We've gone over all of the built-in AngularJS filters.
 The built-in filters provide a variety of functionality from simple uppercasing of a string to complex manipulation of dates.

-We went over the different ways to apply filters, the most common being by applying the filter directly in the binding, but I’ve also shown you how to apply the filter through JavaScript.
+We went over the different ways to apply filters, the most common being by applying the filter directly in the binding, but I've also shown you how to apply the filter through JavaScript.